 How to know if a Link ID has changed and review information

-When source records are posted to Universal MPI for a second (or third or Nth) time, in some cases the addition of new attribute values allows Universal MPI to recognize that two previously-distinct identities (with separate Link IDs) are actually the same person.
+When source records are posted to Universal Identity for a second (or third or Nth) time, in some cases the addition of new attribute values allows Universal Identity to recognize that two previously-distinct identities (with separate Link IDs) are actually the same person.

 If a Link ID changes through an API call or through a user action from the user interface, you can get information about the change through one of the following methods.